codenotary/codenotary.io/pages/blog/installing-immutable-ledger-on-almalinux.md

 ## Wrapping up

-Upon a succesful installation you should see something similar to this:
+Upon a successful installation you should see something similar to this:

 ```bash
 Created symlink /etc/systemd/system/multi-user.target.wants/cnlc.service → /etc/systemd/system/cnlc.service.